pyguides

 Building CLI Tools with argparse

-Why argparse?
+Why should you use argparse?

 Before argparse, developers used sys.argv directly.
 It works, but you end up parsing strings manually, handling errors yourself, and producing unhelpful error messages.
 Argparse gives you: